 Alaska Wild Berries and Flowers

-When thinking of Alaska often lush eco-systems and expansive terrain comes to mind.
+When thinking of Alaska, often lush eco-systems and expansive terrain comes to mind.
 And you wouldn’t be wrong.
 There are dozens of integral eco-systems that span across this enormous state.
-These wildernesses are intricately interwoven with vast layers of bio diversity.
+These wildernesses are intricately woven with many layers of bio-diversity.
 More specifically, they are filled with Alaskan wildflowers and berries.

 From the frozen tundra to the ocean sides, life is teeming around every turn.
-Nothing beats a day in the sunshine eating fresh picked berries and sauntering through vibrant and fragrant fields.
+Nothing beats a day in the sunshine, eating fresh picked berries, and sauntering through vibrant and fragrant fields of summer blooms.
 Further, it is a great activity for all ages and abilities to be able to identify and spot native Alaskan wildflowers and berries.

 ⚠ CAUTION ⚠